Texas Stock Exchange: Structure and operations

 The exchange plans to facilitate listings for public companies, exchange-traded products (ETPs), and American depositary receipts (ADRs).
 According to CEO James Lee, TXSE plans to implement stringent listing standards that would be more restrictive than current exchanges.
 These standards would include earnings tests and minimum price requirements that, according to Lee's statements to the Financial Times, would exclude approximately 1,500 Nasdaq-listed companies and 200 NYSE-listed companies from qualifying.
 The exchange will be fully electronic and will maintain a physical presence in Dallas.

 Market context

-The exchange estimates its initial potential market includes approximately 1,000 publicly traded companies and 14,000 private equity-backed companies based in the "southeast quadrant" of the United States (seQ), an area stretching from Texas to North Carolina.
+The exchange estimates its initial potential market includes approximately 1,000 publicly traded companies and 14,000 private equity-backed companies based in the "southeast and southwestern quadrant" of the United States (seQ), an area stretching from Texas to North Carolina.
 Dallas, which hosts a Federal Reserve Bank and 24 Fortune 500 companies, is considered the nation's second-biggest financial hub by number of industry employees.
 The proposal to establish TXSE comes at a time when several Fortune 500 companies are relocating their headquarters to the state.